-The Central Amazon Conservation Complex makes up the largest protected area in the Amazon Basin and is one of the planet’s richest regions in terms of biodiversity.
-It is where the majority of the ecosystems recorded in the Amazon are found.
+The Central Amazon Conservation Complex and Biosphere Reserve make up the largest protected area in the Amazon Basin and are one of the planet's richest regions in terms of biodiversity.
+It is where the majority of the ecosystems recorded in the Amazon Basin are found.

 Central Amazon Conservation Complex

-The Central Amazon Conservation Complex is located west-northwest of Manaus, the capital of Brazil's Amazonas state, between the Solimoes and Negro Rivers: two of the major tributaries of the Amazon watershed.
+The Central Amazon Conservation Complex is located west-northwest of Manaus, the capital of Brazil's Amazonas state, between Río Solimões and Río Negro: two of the major tributaries of the Amazon watershed.

 This site of nearly 15 million acres (6 million ha) is the largest protected area in the Amazon Basin and one of the richest areas of the planet in terms of biodiversity.
 It is the core area of the Central Amazon Ecological Corridor.